As a school boy in 1970’s England, the delivery of comics was the highlight of my week.

 Of course, no-one could have imagined the technological change that would occur in just a few decades- from the pervasiveness of Google to the evolution of social media.

-I don’t need to state that society as a whole has changed significantly through technology, and that entire industries have become extinct and new ones have evolved.
+Society has changed significantly through technology, and entire industries have become extinct and new ones have evolved.

 But this technology change generally does not apply to construction (yet).
 The construction site of 2018 is remarkably similar to one of 1978.